 Following the adoption of the budget, the Officers have planned out the 2022/23 capital works program for the financial year ahead.
-Particular works required early procurement due to seasonal conditions, such as the Wauhop Oval resurfacing project which needs to be commenced in September 2022.
-All other major capital projects are planned to be completed by December 2022, with tendering already completed for specific works such as Marmion Street resurfacing, and a term contract for earthworks and concrete works to be able to undertake drainage, earthworks and concrete works without the requirement to quote on each individual job.
+Particular works required early procurement due to seasonal conditions, such as the Wauhop Oval resurfacing project which needs to be commenced in September/October 2022.
+All other major capital projects are planned to be completed by December 2022, with procurement under way and planned to be completed by October 2022.